Your Attic Experts.

 Excessive moisture is the enemy of attics.
-When moisture, either from a leak or elsewhere in your home, infiltrates the attic, it can put your insulation, indoor air quality, and attic health at risk of mold, strong odours, drafty rooms, and poor indoor quality.
+When moisture, either from a leak or elsewhere in your home, infiltrates the attic, it can put your insulation, indoor air quality, and attic health at risk of mould, strong odours, drafty rooms, and poor indoor quality.
 Keeping your attic insulation in good condition and recognizing when attic insulation removal or upgrades are required is essential for better energy efficiency and preserving your attic.
 New blown-in insulation in Mississauga with the experts at EcoComfort can make all the difference, extending the lifespan of your insulation, attic, and home.

 Humidity issues in attics often stem from uneven temperatures, air leaks, or insufficient insulation.
 Proper insulation acts as a barrier, regulating temperature and airflow.
 When your attic is well insulated by experts like the EcoComfort Insulators, the chances of condensation and moisture accumulation are significantly reduced.

 Small gaps and cracks in the attic are common entry points for warm, moist air.
-As this air moves into a cooler attic space, it condenses, increasing humidity and the risk of mold growth.
+As this air moves into a cooler attic space, it condenses, increasing humidity and the risk of mould growth.
 Installing blown-in insulation is an effective way to fill these gaps more completely than many traditional insulation methods.
 At EcoComfort, we use loose-fill cellulose blown-in insulation that is installed strategically to cover tight spaces and hard-to-reach areas, creating a more continuous and protective layer.

 Another common source of attic moisture is ice damming in winter.
 When warm air escapes through the roof, it can melt snow that refreezes at the edges, creating dams that cause water to back up under shingles and seep into the attic.
 Adequate insulation levels help keep attic temperatures stable, reducing the chance of these ice dams forming and limiting water intrusion that can lead to elevated humidity.